A guide to the tulips season in Holland in 2019: how to see it for free!

 3.Tulips season in the Netherlands- How to go?

-From Leiden, I would recommend to go for a day of cycling in the flower fields.
+From Leiden, I would recommend going for a day of cycling in the flower fields.
 We’re in the Netherlands after all, and the best way to explore the area remains the bicycle.
 Take the direction of Noordwijkerhout, and come back via Sassenheim and Teylingen.
-You’ll be able to go through amazing fields, with windmills, for a complete scenery!
+You’ll be able to go through amazing fields, with windmills, for complete scenery!

 Need a bike?
 Rent one from the fellas at ‘easyfiets’, they can hook you up with a cheap rental bike (More info right here).
 These guys also speak perfect English, which comes in handy too.
 Anyways, it’s not hard to see why we would recommend this for the international folk.

 If you’re not much of a bicycle fan, hop on the train to Hillegom for an easy walk around the station.
 You won’t have to go far to find the fields, as they are easily accessible.
 The fields and the tulips are absolutely amazing!